Novalnet-AG/WooCommerce/README.md

 Through the individuality and flexibility, you can choose which payment methods and services you need.
 Get now a seamless integration with the various types of payments and payment-related services integrated in the one unique platform.

 ## Important functions for WooCommerce
-* Seamless and fast integration of the payment extension
+* Seamless and fast integration of the payment plugin
 * Easy configuration for all payment methods
 * One platform for all relevant payment types and related services
 * More than 50 fraud prevention modules integrated to prevent risk in real-time